 - Track your mortgage.
 See your monthly payment amount and the total you owe.

 The plus points

 Monzo offers customers a simple, intuitive and ‘always available’ way to manage their money.
 Although it doesn’t have physical branches (which might put some people off), in many ways it works far harder than a traditional high street bank.
 Features including splitting your salary, rounding up spare change and offering ‘savings pots’ for different goals mean it’s easier to keep track of your spending and saving.

 The only real drawback is the £200 limit on free cash withdrawals outside of the EEA, when compared to Starling’s £300 limit.
-For most people this won’t really be an issue, but if you do like to travel to countries where cash is still king (in normal times of course), you might want to consider the alternatives.
+For most people this won’t really be an issue, but if you do like to travel to countries where cash is still king (which is rare post-Covid), you might want to consider the alternatives.

 Cost of use

 Monzo is (almost) completely free to use both in the UK and abroad.
-Card payments are free in the UK and abroad, as are UK cash machine withdrawals up to £400 a day and £5,500 a month.
+Card payments are free in the UK and abroad, as are UK cash machine withdrawals.
 Foreign ATM withdrawals are free up to £200 a month, with a three per cent fee after that.
 You can put cash into your account at all PayPoints, with a £1 fee per transaction.
 You can deposit up to £300 a day and up to £1,000 every six months.

-There is an optional overdraft of up to £500 that customers can activate in the app.
-Monzo charges an interest rate of 19 per cent, 29 per cent or 39 per cent EAR depending on your credit score.
+There is an optional overdraft of up to £2,000 that customers can activate in the app.
+Monzo charges an interest rate of 19 per cent, 29 per cent or (a very steep) 39 per cent EAR depending on your credit score.

 How do these costs compare to competitors?

 Monzo’s closest competitor Starling Bank offers slightly cheaper arranged overdrafts, with interest charged at 15 per cent, 25 per cent or 35 per cent EAR (variable) based on the customer’s credit score.
 It also has a higher limit for cash withdrawals outside the EEA (£300).